-The PS5 is here, and if you can get your hands on one, it's a powerful console with plenty of great games to play.
+The PS5 has been out for a year, and if you can navigate the wild world of PS5 restocks, it's a powerful console with plenty of great games to play.
 However, unlike the Xbox Series X, which sticks with the familiar Xbox One interface, the PS5 UI has been redesigned from the ground up.
 As such, there are a few things you should know about the PS5, and a few things you should try.
 While trial and error is still the best way to learn your way around a new console, here are a few tips that the Tom's Guide staff has picked up along the way.

 Try Astro's Playroom first

-I know, I know: The first thing you're going to want to dive into is Spider-Man: Miles Morales or Assassin's Creed Valhalla or the revamped Ghost of Tsushima, but trust us on this one.
+I know, I know: The first thing you're going to want to dive into is Spider-Man: Miles Morales or Ratchet & Clank: Rift Apart or the Ghost of Tsushima: Director's Cut, but trust us on this one.
 You're going to want to spend at least a little bit of time with Astro's Playroom.
 That's because this charming little platformer is an incredible introduction to all the interesting things the DualSense controller can do.
-From extremely subtle haptic sensations, to a built-in microphone, to resistant triggers and more, Astro's Playroom will give you a sense of the responsiveness you can — and should — expect from big-budget PS5 games.
+(Make sure you update your PS5 controller for the best experience.)
+From extremely subtle haptic sensations, to a built-in microphone, to resistant triggers and more, Astro's Playroom will give you a sense of the responsiveness you can — and should — expect from the best PS5 games.

 Transfer your PS4 saves